Trade mark attorney

 You'll usually need a degree (at least a 2:1) to be accepted on to the qualification process.
 Employers look favourably on a law degree, and this can exempt you from a small number of the trade mark attorney qualification exams.
 However, it's not compulsory - degrees in English, modern languages, business and humanities are also welcomed.

-Many firms of chartered trade mark attorneys, law firms with intellectual property (IP) departments and large companies with an in-house legal/IP department take on graduates as trainees and will often pay for your studies.
+Many firms of chartered trade mark attorneys, law firms with intellectual property (IP) departments and large companies with an in-house legal/IP department take on graduates as trainees and will usually pay for your studies.

 It may also be possible to train as a trade mark attorney if you have substantial relevant work experience as, for example, a paralegal or trade mark administrator or secretary.